 For fun (and to warm up), Greg and I ventured out to Wally World to buy a pair of hand-cranked lanterns.
 These puppies were the ultimate in retro-power; they even came with adapters to charge our cell phones.
 We cranked, and cranked, and lit up the house.
 We might have been frickin' freezing, but we sure had light.
 Too bad my fingers were too cold to do much knitting.

 Easter Sunday is arguably Greg's busiest day of the church-organist year.
 He was so dismayed at the prospect of having to play the Easter services without having showered for a few days that he started wondering out loud who might have hot water, and who might let him shower.
-He nearly followed Dinah and me to Springfield for the , only for the pleasure of taking a hot shower in a heated room at the Red Roof Inn.
+He nearly followed Dinah and me to Springfield for the dog shows, only for the pleasure of taking a hot shower in a heated room at the Red Roof Inn.

 Bigger Than Slim Whitman!